5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Position your small bowl upside down on the cardboard and use a marker to trace its outline and use your scissors to cut it out

-On the remaining cardboard sheet, use your marker and ruler to draw long, vertical lines across the entire sheet.
-For each lamp, you will need two identical vertical strips, so please plan and divide the space accordingly.
+On the remaining sheet, use a ruler and marker to draw parallel vertical lines spaced 2–3cm apart across the full sheet.
+For each lamp, you need two identical strips, so plan the spacing accordingly.

 use your marker and ruler to draw long, vertical lines across the entire sheet

-After marking the lines, cut the cardboard into equal strips along your markings.
+Cut the cardboard into equal strips along the marked lines.

 cut the cardboard into equal strips along your markings